aphylogeo.multiProcessor

 Variables:

-Amount of bytes.
+mem double Amount of bytes

 terminalUpdate(memBlock)[source]